Big Brother Brands Report: Which Companies Access Our Personal Data the Most?

-Beyond marketing to you and using your data to manage their website, business can’t do a lot more.
-You shouldn’t get cold calls from businesses you’ve never spoken to, for example, or find your details are being sold.
-Your data is protected by the policies companies are forced to sign up for, and if they break these policies they could face big fines.
+Beyond marketing to you and using your data to manage their website, a business can’t do much more.
+You shouldn’t get cold calls from businesses you’ve never spoken to, for example, or find your details are sold.
+Your data is protected by the policies companies are forced to sign up to, and if they break these rules, they could face big fines.

 Want to make your privacy extra protected?

-Sharing any data comes with a risk.
-If you want to make sure yours is extra secured, our cyber security software is designed to help protect against viruses, identity theft and more.
+However, if you want to make sure your data is extra secure, you'll need cybersecurity software to help protect against viruses, identity theft, and more.

 There is a way you can turn off app tracking on your iPhone.
 Read Clario’s guide to find out how.